Carnaval de Nice: Complete 2024 Insider Guide

 - The Battle-of-Flowers parade takes place on the first Sunday at 3pm, then every following Saturday and Wednesday at 2:30pm, and lasts about 90 minutes.
 See the official schedule & get tickets here.

 The first gay carnival in France, Lou Queernaval is a popular event that’s free and open to all.
 It’s committed to promoting the values of sharing, inclusion and living together.

-Usually, events start at 9pm on the main stage with the elaborate opening show, followed by the parade with drag queens, shirtless hot guys, and, most importantly, colorful masquerade.
+The event starts with an elaborate opening show on the main stage at 9pm, followed by the parade with drag queens, sexy shirtless men, and, most importantly, colorful masquerade.
 Expect lots of feathers, makeup, sequins, extravagant costumes, colorful troupes and strange creatures that set the carnival alight.

 Note: “Lou” translates into “the” in Nissart, Nice’s regional dialect.

 - The Queernaval parade happens on the first Friday (which is in the second week) from 8:30pm until about 10:30pm.
 See the official schedule & get tickets here or check out the official Instagram or Facebook page.